lii4ee/removing-twitter-likes/README.md

 *Because your drunk (water obviously) Twitter likes from 2018 shouldn't haunt you forever*

 ## example.spec.js
-is where all the main code is there <br>
+is the place where all the main code is<br>
 Also the playwright.config.js

 ## THE PROBLEM